OCA/purchase-workflow/sale_purchase_secondary_unit/README.rst

-This module extends the functionality of sale_order_secondary_unit module and purchase_order_secondary_unit to allow copy secondary uom from sale orders to purchase orders whena sale order is confirmed.
+This module extends the functionality of sale_order_secondary_unit module and purchase_order_secondary_unit to allow copy secondary uom from sale orders to purchase orders when a sale order is confirmed.

 **Table of contents**